 This screenshot shows Photo Mechanic’s Contact Sheet.
-It is similar to Grid View in Lightroom.
+It is similar to Grid View in Lightroom Classic.
 To get to here, select a folder using the Navigator pane on the left and double click to open it as a Contact Sheet.

 Photo Mechanic shows the filename, camera and lens, exposure settings and date and time under each thumbnail (you can change this in Preferences).

 Double-click on any photo in the Contact Sheet to open it in a Preview window.
 You’ll see thumbnails of all images in the same folder on the left (use the up and down arrow keys to move through them) and metadata on the right.

 You can also display the thumbnails at the bottom of the screen.

 You can display two photos (but not more) side by side for comparison.